-Troll Falls hike
+Troll Falls Hike

 |When to do|

-Route Description for Troll Falls
+Troll Falls Hike

 Troll Falls is a pleasant hike perfect for families.
 The path to Troll Falls is clear, and the return journey through Hay Meadow offers wonderful views of the surrounding peaks.

 From the Stoney Trailhead, do not take the gravel path that follows the powerlines, instead look for a path going to the left into the trees.
-Follow this broad path as it goes through the forest.
+Follow this broad path, as it goes through the forest.

-Go through the forest and hike for about 300m, and you will soon come to a log building.
+Go through the forest and hike for about 984ft, and you will soon come to a log building.
 Go to the right of this building and you will almost immediately come to a gravel road, which you cross, before you go to the left of another log building and come to the Kananaskis River.

 The views here are great, looking across the Kananaskis River at Wasootch Peak, Kananaskis Peak and Old Baldy Peak.
 Provided it’s later in the season and the river isn’t running high, you can go down to the river and toss rocks in it, lots of fun for the kids.
-This is also a great place for family photos.
+This is also a great spot for family photos.

 From the Kananaskis River, take the clear trail as it heads off to the south.
 You have 1.0km until your next turn, and along the way you’ll get another nice view of the Kananaskis River and then spend some time in a trail in the forest.